Table of Contents

 - Loaf Pan or Baking Stone: Depending on the type of bread.

-- Clean Kitchen Towel: For covering the dough as it rises.
+- Clean Kitchen Towel: This covers the dough as it rises.

 Preparing Your Ingredients